Francis X. Beytagh

-Francis X. "Frank" Beytagh (July 11, 1935 – February 21, 2016) was the thirteenth Dean and Professor Emeritus of Law at the Ohio State University Moritz College of Law.
+Francis Xavier Beytagh (July 11, 1935 – February 21, 2016) was the thirteenth Dean and Professor Emeritus of Law at the Ohio State University Moritz College of Law.
 Beytagh was a senior law clerk to chief justice Earl Warren of the United States Supreme Court from 1963 to 1964.

 Education

 Beytagh earned his bachelor's degree magna cum laude from the University of Notre Dame in 1956.
 He then received his J.D. degree from the University of Michigan School of Law in 1959, where he ranked first in his class and served as Editor-in-Chief of the Michigan Law Review.

 Military service

 After graduating from Notre Dame, Beytagh was commissioned as an officer in the United States Navy and served onboard the USS Borie (DD-704) and USS Picuda (SS-382).
 He served another 20 years in the United States Navy Reserve and retired with the rank of Captain.